bugfishtm/bugfish-jquery-sortselect/README.md

 |_source| The plugins source code + example file!|
 |docs|Files for the Github Repositories Pages and Documentations, view the Documentation by viewing the index.html file in your browser!|

-For more informations see inside repository folders!

 ## Issues
-If you encounter issues or have questions using this software, do not hesitate write us at our Forum on www.bugfish.eu/forum !
+If you encounter issues or have questions using this software, do not hesitate write us at our Forum on www.bugfish.eu/forum!
+Besides that you can write us at request@bugfish.eu if you have any issues!

 ## License
 For License Informations see License.md inside directories!